divaprotocol/oracles/docs/Tellor.md

 Refer to the [reporting software](#reporting-software) section to learn more about software that automates the described reporting process.

+## Supported data feeds

+The Tellor protocol has the capability to handle any type of data.
+This universality extends to the Tellor adapter, which can be utilized with any data feed.
+To ensure high coverage by reporters, it's suggested to check with the Tellor community which data feeds are well-established and which may need extra support and communication.

 ## Reporting software

 There are two available versions of Tellor reporter software that facilitate the process of monitoring and reporting pools using the Tellor adapter as the data provider: